xbui1/FIT2099-OODI/Lectures/Week 8/Using Abstraction in Java.md

     - hide any implementation details that don't directly fullfil that responsiblity
     - ensures that its attribution are in a valid condition rather than relying  on client code to maintain its state

+#### Visibiltiy Modifiers
+- These include `public`, `private` and `protected`
+- in general when in doubt make it `private`
+- only provide `getters` and `setters` if you're sure that external classes need to directly manipulate
+- if you leave the visibility modifier, your class/attribute/method will be visible within the package which is declared.